ftyers/morf-gen-nn/README.md

 the accuracy is quite good.
 97.99% over one run on the SigMorPhon shared task for Turkish (the winning system got 98.93%).

-Time for one running 25 epochs:
+Time for training one model running 25 for epochs:
 ```
 real	74m10.590s
 user	73m37.860s